-Beginning in 2006, Part D provides subsidized access to prescription drug insurance coverage on a voluntary basis, upon payment of a premium, to individuals entitled to Part A or enrolled in Part B, with premium and cost-sharing subsidies for low-income enrollees.
+Since 2006, Part D provides subsidized access to prescription drug insurance coverage on a voluntary basis, upon payment of a premium, to individuals entitled to Part A or enrolled in Part B, with premium and cost-sharing subsidies for low-income enrollees.
 Beneficiaries may enroll in either a stand-alone prescription drug plan (PDP) or an integrated Medicare Advantage plan that offers Part D coverage.
 Enrollment began in late 2005.
-In 2008, Part D provided protection against the costs of prescription drugs to about 32 million people.
-Part D benefits totaled \$49 billion in 2008.
+Part D provided protection against the costs of prescription drugs to about 46 million people in 2016.
 Part D coverage includes most FDA-approved prescription drugs and biologicals.
 (The specific drugs currently covered in Parts A and B remain covered there.)